Maroni – Roasted Chestnuts in Vienna (Recipe Included)

 How to Make Roasted Chestnuts aka Vienna’s Maroni at Home: Recipe

 Making maroni at home is super easy.
-You literary need just two ingredient (raw chestnuts and salt for taste), a sharp knife, and a large drum or any pan for roasting.
+You literally need just two ingredients (raw chestnuts and salt for taste), a sharp knife, and a large drum or any pan for roasting.
 You need the knife to slightly open the chestnuts before putting them in the oven.
-Without this small cuts, your maroni can explode.
+Without these small cuts, your maroni can explode.
 Cleaning the oven afterward is certainly not the best part of any cooking.

 Once you successfully complete the first step, you are halfway down the road of mastering the skill of making Vienna’s signature maroni in your own kitchen.
 You can roast the chestnuts on open fire, in an oven (most popular), or in a toaster oven.